neelaryan2/Chain-Reaction/README.md

 ### References

-The [link](https://brilliant.org/wiki/chain-reaction-game/) helped us to calculate board-value for a given grid.
+This [link](https://brilliant.org/wiki/chain-reaction-game/) helped us to calculate board-value for a given grid.

 ### Limitations and bugs